taka-wwjd/react-express-starter-kit/README.md

 # react-express-starter-kit

 Create a new application with React(front-end) and Express(back-end).
-This application builds a secure environment using API key authentication for front-end and back-end API calls.

 ## Getting Started